bougou/sail/docs/en/component.md

 - `enabled` means whether to deploy the component in the target environment.
 - `external` means whether the component is provided by external system or platform.

-Suppose you product uses MySQL, so you have to declare one component for MySQL.
+Suppose your product uses MySQL, so you have to declare one component for MySQL.
 Let's say you named this component as "mysql".

-When deploying the product, there are different choices for "mysql" component as to the different target envionments.
+When deploying the product, there are different choices for "mysql" component for different target envionments.

 - You can directly use mysql instance purchased from cloud provider on public cloud environment, like AWS RDS.
 - You may want to deploy a mysql cluster using some plain servers.